Style index

-A style index is an index that that is designed to provide a benchmark for a particular type of strategy.
+A style index is a type of fundamentally weighted index, that that is designed to provide a benchmark for a particular type of strategy.
 Style indices for the common investment styles (growth, value, income etc.) exist for most of the major stock exchanges.

 Style indices provide a fair benchmark for actively managed funds that follow a particular style.
 Because the choice of investment style often (if not usually) has a major impact on the performance of a fund compared to the market, it is useful to be able to separate this from the effect of the fund manager's stock picking.
 Many funds that follow a particular style choose an appropriate style index as their benchmark.